-- Public service values including ethics, democracy, and constitutional principles - Generalist management techniques and skills - The linkage between theory and practice

-The GCPM is open to all prospective students who have a bachelor's degree with a GPA of 2.5 or above.
-Any bachelor's degree meets the requirements for admission.
-Prospective students must complete a Graduate School application form and submit it along with an official college transcript prior to being accepted into the GCPM.
+- Public service values including ethics, democracy, and constitutional principles - Generalist management techniques and skills - The linkage between theory and practice form and submit it along with an official college transcript prior to being accepted into the GCPM.
 Students seeking admission to the GCPM register as non-degree seeking.
 Courses taken by GCPM students are the same as those taken by MPA students.
 Students must complete their program of study within four years from the date of admission and receive no less than a 3.0 GPA.